-A programmable keyboard interface module (PKIM) circuit is integrated into the front panel of the 9485/9487.
+The 9987's front panel integrates a programmable keyboard interface module (PKIM) circuit.
 This lets users redefine all keypad keys with new scan codes using PKIM utility software.

 An external full-stroke PC/AT keyboard is used to access the PKIM utility.
 (This keyboard is not redefinable.)